 Snow White at The Broadway, Barking, 1 December 2022-1 January 2023.
 Relaxed performance 16 December, signed performance 17 December.

 Snow White and the Seven Dwarfs at New Wimbledon Theatre

 Another Snow White!
-And this one will no doubt appeal to Saturday morning TV viewers of a certain vintage — as mischievous duo Dick and Dom (of Da Bungalow fame) are part of the cast, as is another Saturday TV legend Matthew Kelly (in full dame getup), as well as X Factor's Ruthie Henshall and musical theatre star Lee Mead.
-All in all, an impressively star-studded line-up.
+And this one will no doubt appeal to Saturday morning TV viewers of a certain vintage — as mischievous duo Dick and Dom (of Da Bungalow fame) join a cast which also features another Saturday TV legend, Matthew Kelly (in full dame getup), plus musical theatre stars Ruthie Henshall and Lee Mead.
+All in all, a shimmeringly star-studded line-up.

 Snow White and the Seven Dwarfs at New Wimbledon Theatre, 3-31 December 2022.

 Goldilocks and the Three Bears, Richmond Theatre

 Roll up, roll up!
 The (originally very grisly) story of three avaricious bears is transposed to a circus setting for this Richmond panto outing, with TV's Matt Baker playing Joey the Clown, among a cast that also stars impressionist Jessica Martin and panto dame Nigel Ellacott.
 Fingers crossed for some messy porridge setups.

 Goldilocks and the Three Bears, Richmond Theatre, 3-31 December 2022.